-University of Adelaide, Dr Sue Bastian, Mr Trent Johnson and Dr Maarten Rdyer.
+University of Adelaide, Chi Do (PhD student), Dr Sue Bastian, Dr Trent Johnson and Dr Maarten Rdyer.

 Johnson KL, Kibble NAJ, Bacic A and Schultz CJ (2011) A Fasciclin-like arabinogalactan-protein (FLA) mutant of Arabidopsis thaliana, fla1, shows defects in shoot regeneration.
 PLOS ONE, 6, e25154.

 Aizat WM, Preuss JM, Johnson AAT, Tester MA and Schultz CJ (2011) Investigation of a His-rich arabinogalactan-protein for micronutrient biofortification of cereal grain.
 Physiologia Plantarum, 143, 271-286.